altmp/altv-types/docs/articles/events/before-player-connect.md

   alt.log(connectionInfo.socialID); // prints out the social ID of the client

   if(connectionInfo.passwordHash !== alt.hashServerPassword('myPassword')) {
-    return false; // denies the connection if the entered server password does not match 'myPassword'.
+    // kicks the player and shows the message "Incorrect password!" if the given password does not match 'myPassword' return "Incorrect password!";
   }

 });